Knowledge Hub

 Pricing positioning

-The level of investment is aligned with a large-enterprise target and broad functional coverage, which can represent a substantial budget for organizations still in the structuring phase.
-Each module is sold separately, which can quickly become costly.
+The level of investment is aligned with a large enterprise focus and extensive functional coverage, which can represent a significant budget for organizations in earlier stages of structuring their innovation approach.
+Each module is priced separately, which can quickly increase overall costs.

 ITONICS